Finally Found Someone: Theatrical run

 The film was premiered at two different locations in Pasig and Quezon City on July 24.
-It was released on Philippine Cinemas on July 26 and earned PHP 20 million despite of bad weather.
+It was released on Philippine Cinemas on July 26 and earned PHP 20 million despite bad weather.
 It was reported to gain PHP 100 million in just 4 days.
 As of August 6, 2017, the movie has already grossed PHP 200 million.
 As of August 13, 2017, the movie has already grossed more than PHP 300 million.

 Soundtrack

-Sarah Geronimo recorded the song "Just Fall In Love Again", which served as the movie's theme song.
+Sarah Geronimo recorded the song "I Just Fall in Love Again", which served as the movie's theme song.
 Star Music released the official music video of the song on July 10, 2017.
 Removed without the first chorus and third verse.